mmehdig/mmehdig.github.io/about.md

 permalink: /about/
 ---

 This is Mehdi!
-After a long long absence in writing blog and sharing thoughts, I came back to writing blog posts but without any tight schedule.
-I am a Phd student in Computational Linguistics at University of Gothenburg since September 2015.
+I am a PhD candidate at Universitu of Gothenburg.
 I am interested in language modeling as models for compositionality in language in connection with other modalities such as vision.
-I'll try to share my work related observations, readings and my thoughts in this blog.
-However, sometimes I just share life experience. :)
+This is my blog so I share different things here, sometimes my work related observations and thoughts, and sometimes just about life and pictures. :)

 I am sure you can [google me](https://www.google.com/webhp?q=Mehdi+Ghanimifard) and see what you can find out about me on Internet.
 Anyway, some essentials: I can confirm that my twitter account is [@mmehdig](https://twitter.com/mmehdig) which is real me not a robot.
-I also have a [page on university website](http://clasp.gu.se/about/people/mehdi-ghanimifard), where you can find my office address and more detailed contact information.
+I also have a [page on university website](http://clasp.gu.se/about/people/mehdi-ghanimifard), where you can find my office address and more detailed  work contact information.

 ### Questions?